vis-kid/tt/bogus#01.md

     fake(:james_bond)

 Bogus will remember any interactions you set up on that fake.
-If you want to verify that you tested all the scenarios specified by stubbing/spying/mocking on the fake object.
+If you want to verify that you tested all the scenarios specified by stubbing/spying/mocking on the fake object –

     verify_contract(:fake_name)

+– is your friend.

 We’ll dive more into test-doubles with Bogus in the next video.